 Mr Voller said he had “been subjected to hatred, ridicule and contempt” and had “suffered and continues to suffer distress and damage to his reputation”.

-Supreme Court Justice Stephen Rothman ruled the media organisations should be considered publishers of the third-party comments and were therefore liable for them.
+Supreme Court Justice Stephen Rothman ruled the media organisations are publishers of the third-party comments and were therefore liable for them.

 “Each defendant was not merely a conduit of the comment,” he said in his judgment.